A) Jesus’ death—the ransom for us

 At the institution of the Lord’s Supper, Jesus spoke of his “blood of the covenant, which is poured out for many for the forgiveness of sins”.
 (Matthew 26:28).
 In keeping with his example, there are many passages in the writings of the apostles that also refer to the blood of Jesus, such as the following:

-… how much more will the blood of Christ, who through the eternal Spirit offered Himself without blemish to God, cleanse your conscience from dead works to serve the living God?
+…how much more will the blood of Christ, who through the eternal Spirit offered himself without blemish to God, purify our conscience from dead works to serve the living God.
 (Hebrews 9:14)

-… but if we walk in the Light as He Himself is in the Light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from all sin.
+But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin.
 (1 John 1:7)

-And they sang a new song, saying, “Worthy are You to take the book and to break its seals; for You were slain, and purchased for God with Your blood men from every tribe and tongue and people and nation.”
-(Revelation 5:9)
+And they sang a new song, saying, “Worthy are you to take the scroll and to open its seals, for you were slain, and by your blood you ransomed people for God from every tribe and language and people and nation.…” (Revelation 5:9)

-And they overcame him because of the blood of the Lamb and because of the word of their testimony, and they did not love their life even when faced with death.
+And they have conquered him by the blood of the Lamb and by the word of their testimony, for they loved not their lives even unto death.
 (Revelation 12:11)

 This incomplete selection of New Testament passages which refer to the blood of Jesus shows what great importance the apostles attached to the blood of Jesus.
 Through the blood we have salvation, the forgiveness of sins; we have been ransomed and cleansed.
 Through the blood of the Lamb we overcome.
-Here, it is obvious that “blood” does not refer to the bodily fluid.
+Here, it is obvious that “blood” does not refer to the body fluid.
 This is also apparent in the formulation, “through the blood of his cross” (Colossians 1:20).
-Blood loss during crucifixion – cruel though it was – was not very severe in comparison with other forms of execution such as beheading.
+Blood loss during crucifixion—cruel though it was—was not very severe in comparison with other forms of execution such as beheading.

 Two Old Testament passages can help clarify this point:

-Only be sure not to eat the blood, for the blood is the life, and you shall not eat the life with the flesh.
+Only be sure that you do not eat the blood, for the blood is the life, and you shall not eat the life with the flesh.
 (Deuteronomy 12:23)

 This thought helps us to understand the value of the blood of Jesus.
 His blood represents his life, which he gave for us.
 He shed his blood, that is to say, he gave himself completely for us, to the point of death.
 Through his devotion we have forgiveness, we have been cleansed and he gives us the strength to overcome.